KalvenDebig/kalven-pet-clinic/README.md

 ## Which to Use When?

 * Depends on your specific needs
-    * If just setting the HTTP staus - use @ResponseStatus
+    * If just setting the HTTP status - use @ResponseStatus
     * If redirection to a view, use SimpleMappingExceptionResolver
     * If both, consider @ExceptionHandler on the controller